curl/curl/docs/libcurl/opts/CURLOPT_HTTPHEADER.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-As long as HTTP is enabled.
-Use in MIME mail added in 7.56.0.
+Use for MIME mail added in 7.56.0.

 # RETURN VALUE